This confusing tale might leave you feeling empty

 What does this have to do with Betsey’s refusal to eat?
 Well, it’s all a bit complicated really but her behaviour changes after seeing the moon.
 She starts to talk about an impending catastrophe and, after becoming ‘enlightened,’ she decides that her body belongs to a higher power, hence her refusal to eat anything.
 Kids the world over have come up with some fantastic excuses for not eating their greens but this has to be the most unbelievable of them all!

-As Betsey believes what she is saying, she isn’t simply trying to get out of eating her mum’s cooking, but there is the possibility that she has become mentally unwell, perhaps because of the trauma of her dad’s death.
+As Betsey believes what she is saying, she isn’t simply trying to get out of eating her mum’s cooking, but there is the possibility that she has become mentally unwell.
 However, this doesn’t explain why Betsey fails to lose weight after going for months without any food.
 So, could the world really be coming to an end?
 Is Betsey’s body really in service to a higher power?
 And is this higher power sustaining her?

 Paxton teases these questions out of us but she doesn’t give us any concrete answers.
 Despite the allusions to scripture and folklore, we are left to figure out the meaning of Betsey’s behaviour, and the movie as a whole, by ourselves.